assafom/hackathon-nervosnetwork/step-12/README.md

 ## How I ported my Ethereum DApp to Polyjuice (and how you can too)

-In this article we'll walk through porting an Ethereum DApp that runs on Truffle and React to Nervos Network's Polyjuice framework.
+In this article we'll walk through porting an Ethereum DApp that runs on Truffle and React (based on create-react-app) to Nervos Network's Polyjuice framework.

 If you're here, I assume you know what these terms mean, and you have your own DApp you want to port, or at least understand what that entails.